-How to choose the best cake stand for food photography.
+How to select the best cake stand for food photography.

 There're tons of cake stands out there.
 It can be overwhelming to select the perfect one.
-Although you may think about purchasing a cake stand the size of your cake offerings, like a 6" 8" or 9", there is more to consider.
-Such as the cake size you plan to photograph, the cake style, weight, base quality, and material.
-All of these will impact your prop buying selection.
+Although you may think about purchasing a cake stand the size of your cake offerings, like a 6", 8", or 9", there is more to consider.
+Such as the cake size you plan to photograph, style, weight, base quality, and material.
+All of these will impact your prop-buying selection.

 To help you select the best one, I have gathered some essential questions you should ask yourself to make it easier.